tagsrock/eris-pm/Godeps/_workspace/src/github.com/eris-ltd/eris-compilers/README.md

 # Install

-The lllc-server itself can be installed with
+The eris-compilers itself can be installed with

 ```
-go get github.com/eris-ltd/lllc-server/cmd/lllc-server
+go get github.com/eris-ltd/eris-compilers/cmd/eris-compilers
 ```

 Installing the actual compilers is a bit more involved. :(